 The ACE is concerned with the environmental impact of projects it may undertake or permit.
 It also seeks to maintain unobstructed access to harbor channels and requires harbors dredged or maintained with federal funds by the ACE ("federal navigation projects") to be "open to all on a fair and equitable basis."
-Should Jamestown ever have any such projects, they would be subject to this requirement.
+Should This plan articulates some projects that need to planned and approved by ACE Jamestown ever have any such projects, they would be subject to this requirement.